 Though a day trip to the island is possible, I HIGHLY recommend staying at least one night (if not way more) to avoid the longing we felt after such a quick visit.
-To help your accommodation search, here are easy links to the top hotels on Block Island, Block Island house rentals on VRBO, and vacation rentals on HomeAway.
+To help your accommodation search, here are easy links to the top hotels on Block Island, Block Island house rentals on Vrbo.
 Happy travels!

 We were guests of Visit Rhode Island, but all double lobster choices and opinions are my own.
 FYI, some links above are affiliates that provide a small commission to support this site at no cost to you.
 Merci!

 Last Updated on